 - Use credit sparingly - Being a responsible borrower is the key to using a credit card to build your credit score, so try to use your card little and often by spending small amounts that you can comfortably pay back in full each month.
 If you use your credit card for everyday spending, put aside the money you would usually have used then pay the balance in full at the end of the month.

 - Avoid making too many credit applications - Each time you apply for a credit card or loan, a ‘hard’ search is recorded on your credit file.
 If you make too many credit applications in a short this can have a negative impact on your credit score.

 - Stick to your lender’s terms - When you take on a credit builder credit card, your lender will require you stick within its terms and conditions, which means you should avoid spending more than your agreed credit limit and making sure you pay at least the minimum payment amount on time each month.

 How to apply for a Vanquis credit building credit card

 Vanquis Bank helps people who have been turned down for credit elsewhere, offering a responsible and reliable financial service and providing a sensible way to stay in control of your money.
 To find out if you could join the 4 million people we’ve already accepted, go to Vanquis.

 How to use your new card

 Make your repayments on time - This is of paramount importance as each late or missed payment will have a negative effect on your credit score.
-Setting up automatic payment instructions such as a Direct Debit or a standing order is a useful tool to help make sure you never miss a payment.
+Setting up automatic payment instructions such as a Direct Debit or a Standing Order is a useful tool to help make sure you never miss a payment.

-Pay more than the minimum amount - Ideally, you should pay off the balance in full at the end of each month, but if you can’t manage that you should at least try to pay a little more than the minimum amount.
+Pay more than the minimum amount - Ideally, if affordable you should pay off the balance in full at the end of each month, but if you can’t manage that you should at least try to pay a little more than the minimum amount.
 Paying the minimum amount each month means you’ll pay more in interest and it will take you longer to pay off the balance.